-Ashinaga will select students from each sub-Saharan African country to participate in a Study Camp in Uganda or Senegal from July to December 2022, subject to confirmation given the continue disruption of the Covid-19 Pandemic.
-Anglophone students will normally attend the Camp in Uganda, with Francophone students attending the Camp in Senegal.
+Selected Ashinaga Africa Initiative students participate in a Study Camp in Uganda or Senegal from July to December 2024.
+Anglophone students will normally attend the Camp in Uganda, while Francophone students attend the Camp in Senegal.
 During the Study Camp, students are assisted in their academic preparation, university applications (to either Japan, the U.K., the U.S.A., or Europe), career planning and leadership development.

 After completing the Study Camp, the students will progress to a second camp called Preparation Camp.
-This happens between April and June 2023, with the dates also subject to confirmation.
+This happens between April and June 2025.
 Students meet again to prepare for the social, cultural, and academic differences they will discover abroad.
-Students will then proceed to university in August or September of 2023.
+Students will then proceed to university in August or September of 2025.
 All the costs during both camps are fully covered by Ashinaga.

-Students who wish to join our Japanese language track, in which they study in the Japanese language at a university in Japan, will follow a similar schedule, however, they will focus on intensive Japanese language learning throughout the Study Camp.
-After the Study Camp, they will move to Japan to spend one or two years at a language school prior to starting their university studies.
+Japanese language track students who will study at university in the Japanese language will follow a similar schedule, however, they will focus on intensive Japanese language learning throughout the Study Camp.
+After the Study Camp, they will move to Japan to spend one or two years at a Japanese language school prior to starting their university studies.